-Leave Proration - If an employee separates from employment with the district before his or her last duty day of the year, or begins employment after the first duty day, state personal leave will be prorated based on the actual time employed.
-When an employee separates from employment before the last duty day of the school year, the employee's final paycheck will be reduced by the amount of state personal leave the employee used beyond his or her pro rata entitlement for the school year.
+Leave Proration - If an employee separates from employment with the district before his or her last duty day of the year, or begins employment after the first duty day, state personal leave and local leave will be prorated based on the actual time employed.
+When an employee separates from employment before the last duty day of the school year, the employee's final paycheck will be reduced by the amount of state personal leave and local leave the employee used beyond his or her pro rate entitlement for the school year.